 10 prospecting tips to win more business

 What characteristics do your most happy customers have in common?
 What gives away that a company is ready to invest in your product or service now?
-Answer these two questions and you’ll have enough information to be able to create a detailed description of an account that would get significant value from your product or service.
+Answer these two questions and you’ll have enough information to be able to create an ideal customer profile detailed description of an account that would get significant value from your product or service.
 The companies matching this description are the accounts you should focus on.
+This template will help you define your ideal customer profile.

 2. Use multiple data sources